JohnnieWalked/tic-tac-toe/README.md

   - place where participators can chat and get information about online status.
 Also chat notifies user about joining and leaving other users.
 - Abandon button:
   - button which let user leave the room.

+### Other mentions

+- To draw an end-game line (vertical or horizontal) we use a proportion to make it adaptive to any size of a field.
+Visit [calculateWinner.tsx](<src/helpers/calculateWinner.tsx>) to see more details.